Laurie Colwin: Career

-In 2012, Colwin was posthumously inducted into the Cookbook Hall of Fame the James Beard Foundation.
+In 2012, the James Beard Foundation posthumously inducted Colwin into their Cookbook Hall of Fame.

 Works

 Her published works include Passion and Affect (1974), Shine on, Bright and Dangerous Object (1975), Happy All the Time (1978), The Lone Pilgrim (1981), Wet (1974), Family Happiness (1982), Another Marvelous Thing (1988), Home Cooking (1988), Goodbye without Leaving (1990), More Home Cooking (1993), and A Big Storm Knocked It Over (1993).
 The PBS series American Playhouse adapted Colwin's short story An Old-Fashioned Story as a 90-minute film retitled Ask Me Again, which aired February 8, 1989.

 Her last two books, More Home Cooking and A Big Storm Knocked It Over, were published posthumously.
 She also appears in Nancy Crampton's 2005 book of photography, Writers, which features Crampton's portraits of various literary figures.

 Personal life

 In 1983, Colwin married Juris Jurjevics (died 2018), who was a novelist and cofounder of Soho Press.
 They had one child, RF Jurjevics, who became a technology professional and writer-illustrator.

 Colwin died unexpectedly in 1992, in Manhattan, from an aortic aneurysm at the age of 48.